long39ng/listviewerlite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`listview()` creates a collapsible tree view of R lists using only HTML and CSS, without the need for JavaScript.
+listviewerlite provides a single function `listview()`, which creates a collapsible tree view of R lists using only HTML and CSS, without the need for JavaScript.

 ## Installation